At a glance

 What it measures: The ability to think of words and generate ideas.
 (It also looks at set shifting and processing speed in some versions.)

-Why it’s important: Kids rely on executive functioning to solve problems.
+Why it’s important: Kids rely on executive function to solve problems.
 Being able to quickly come up with words and ideas is key to problem-solving.

 How it works: The child names as many words as possible, based on a certain letter.
 For example, they might have to come up with words that start with M. Or, on a harder version of the test, they may have to name as many kinds of fruit and furniture as possible, in pairs.
 They might start with apple/chair or banana/couch, and so on.